 (You could also download an awesome extension that allows you to create a new form (slide, doc, spreadsheet or drawing, too) from anywhere on the web, just by clicking the button.
 Read about this must have extension here.)

 This will take you to a new untitled form.
 The first thing I recommend is to give your form a title so that you can find it again later.
 Take a look at the interface you'll see.
-You can click on the image to make it larger.

 Let's take a look at the settings menu you can access by clicking on the little gear icon in the upper right.
 This menu has three tabs.
 The first one that comes up is "General".

 The top checkbox will collect the email address of those filling out your form by adding a question at the top of the form that asks for an email address.
 If you have also chosen to restrict the form to just your organization, this question won't appear as the email address collection will happen automatically in the background.

 The second box, "Response receipts" is only usable if you have chosen to collect email addresses.
 If you do collect email addresses and want people to get a copy of their responses, you can check this box.
 It will give you the option to always send a copy of responses, or allow the respondent to choose if they want one or not.

 The third check box, "Restrict to...", allows you to lock down the form so that only those individuals in your organization can fill out the form.